Dr. Karen Shore, Ph D ABPP

 Volunteer Organizational Involvement

 It is my strong belief that having a mentally healthy nation is of prime importance.
 Involvement in a variety of organizations has provided me with the opportunity to have some effect on public policy and professional organizations.
 From 1980 - 1984, I was a volunteer counselor at the Middle Earth Switchboard, which was later renamed The Long Island Crisis Center (LICC).
 From 1982 - 1992, I served on LICC's Board of Directors, and was President of the Board from 1990-1992.
 My graduate training (Ph.D. studies at Adelphi University, Derner Institute of Advanced Psychological Studies, Garden City, NY) was from 1984-1988.
 I worked for the V. A. Medical Center on Long Island from 1987 - 2004, leaving in January 2004 to move to Los Angeles.
 During my service at the V.A., in addition to my clinical work, I served on the Training Committee and provided supervision for psychology interns.
 In 1992, the managed care industry seemed to take over the insurance plans in New York State.
 Though many were saying that this would provide better benefits for the public, it was clear to me from the beginning that they were going to begin taking charge of treatment.
 Before "managed care plans," people received somewhat limited psychotherapy benefits, but they were able to choose their own therapist (no "lists" of "preferred providers"), attend as many sessions per week as they felt they needed, and remain in therapy as long as they felt the need to do so.
 Most therapists worked on a sliding scale and there were many clinics available, so most people were able to find affordable therapy and stay in therapy as long as they felt the need to do so.
 As I began to read about the "better benefits" of managed care, it was immediately apparent to me and a few others that what the insurance industry was going to do was to limit the patient's choice of therapists to those who would take severely reduced fees and who would do very little therapy.
 I knew that they would insist on crisis intervention and very short-term therapies that would not allow people time to understand the cause of their symptoms nor to work out longstanding problems.
 I knew that they would change the way therapists were educated and that newer therapists would not be taught much at all about what goes on inside a person's heart, mind and soul.
 They would be taught "techniques" to address symptoms, but not know how to help people address the cause of the symptoms.
 I knew that the insurance company was now going to decide who needed therapy and how much of it and what kind they needed.
 I also knew that there would be a new emphasis on seeing emotional problems as "brain" problems and that medication would become preferred over psychotherapy, and that many patients would be influenced to use medication when it might not be needed, because medicating someone is cheaper and can work faster in the short run than allowing them intensive psychotherapy.
 Some people are helped a great deal by medication, but this is a decision that should be made by the patient in collaboration with his or her chosen clinicians, not by an insurance company looking to save money in the short run (short run is important to them because people change insurance plans too often to benefit an insurance company if they focus on the long-run emotional and physical health of their beneficiaries).
 Because the professional associations at the time were not yet willing to denounce the managed care movement, I and a few colleagues created the National Coalition of Mental Health Professionals and Consumers (www.thenationalcoalition.org).
 Our goals were to protect patient privacy, choice, and the right to make one's own treatment decisions.
 At our height, in about 1997, we had 19 state chapters.
 Our members were effective in obtaining patient protection legislation in many states.
 As the President of the organization, I was often interviewed by newspapers, magazines, radio, and television reporters.
 Though we hoped ultimately to create a better health care system, we also needed to work full-time to support ourselves.
 For our size and the limited time available to each of us as volunteers, we accomplished a great deal in terms of awareness and legislation.
 I served as Co-Chair, and then President, until 2001.
 I still serve on the Board of Directors.
 During this time, I was also an active member of the American Psychological Association, the New York State Psychological Association, and the Nassau County Psychological Association.
 Since moving to Los Angeles, I have become active in the Los Angeles County Psychological Association (LACPA).
 I was elected President-Elect for 2005 and President for 2006 of this 950+ member organization.
 I served on LACPA's Board of Directors as Chair the Continuing Education Committee from 2007 through the end of 2011.
 I have also been active in the Group Psychotherapy Association of Los Angeles.
+In 2010, a dozen of us who were studying Emotionally Focused Couples Therapy (EFT) formed the Los Angeles Center for Emotionally Focused Therapy (LACEFT.ORG), and I became President of LACEFT in 2016 and will serve as President until June 30, 2020.

 This speech expresses Dr. Shore's feelings about the insurance companies re-naming therapists as "Providers."
 It was delivered as an acceptance speech when Dr. Shore was named the 1997 "Psychologist of the Year" by the American Psychological Association's Division of Independent Practice.